Page Walley

 Page Blakeslee Walley (born March 2, 1957) is a psychologist, businessman, Baptist minister and Republican politician from Bolivar, Tennessee.

 Background

 Walley was born March 2, 1957, in Chattanooga and grew up in La Grange.
 He received a bachelor's degree in psychology from Davidson College and his master's and doctorate degrees in clinical psychology from the University of Georgia.
 He married the former Teresa Anne McVay in Miami on June 21, 1985.

 Public life

 Walley served in the Tennessee House of Representatives from 1991 to 2000 (the 97th, 98th, 99th, 100th and 101st General Assemblies).
 He began his term in the House by defeating incumbent Democrat Robert S. Stallings by 220 votes.
 He left the House in 2000, becoming Commissioner of the Tennessee Department of Children's Services (which he had helped create), and was succeeded by Democrat Johnny Shaw (also a psychologist, businessman, and Baptist minister).
-He later left Tennessee, heading the Alabama Department of Children’s Affairs and their Department of Human Services.
+He left Tennessee in 2003 to head the Alabama Department of Children’s Affairs.
+He served as Commissioner of the Alabama Department of Human Resources from 2004-2008.